This is the biggest list of causes you will find for headache on top of the head (writes Dr Raeburn Forbes, Consultant

 Cough Headache requires a brain scan to rule out a secondary cause such as Chiari malformation.

-These are headaches brought on by exertion, or starting immediately after exercise.
-A large study of teenagers found that 13% of exercise induced headaches were located on the top of the head.
+Exertional headaches start immediately on exercise, such as lifting heavy weights or running.
+In one large study of teenagers 13% of exercise induced headaches located to the top of the head.

-About 90% of exercise headaches have no known cause.
-Again Chiari malformation is the most common cause seen on brain imaging.
+About 90% of exercise headaches have no known cause, but Chiari Malformation is the most common cause found.

 This is a rare headache (about 1% of headache clinic attenders) and is brought on by sleep.
 The usual story is someone in their 50-70s who is woken every night at about the same time with a diffuse head pain.
 One published paper found 1/22 (5%) with a top of head pain only.

 Lithium Carbonate 200mg to 400mg at night can help about 70% of cases.
 Lithium Carbonate is a strong prescription only medication that requires medical supervision to use.
 I have completed the largest ever online survey of people with Hypnic Headache – most people with this condition will try strong caffeinated drinks before bedtime.

 Heart Disease (cardiac) can cause headaches (cephalalgia).
 Six of the 32 cases (19%) reported in the medical literature, had pain on top of the head.The headache is usually brought on by exertion and relieved by rest – angina pain in the head.